Contact us

 • Interface – visual and programmatic APIs (DIDComm, OpenID for VC)

-Robust wallets support:
+Robust wallet support:

 • Biometric unlock (FaceID, TouchID)